 What Are Some Pros and Cons of Selling Your Art To An Art Gallery?

-When selling your art to an art gallery there are many pros and cons that you need to consider.
+When selling your art to an art gallery, there are many pros and cons that you need to consider.
 One of the major pros is that the gallery usually helps you to market your artwork.
 A major con is that you usually lose control over who buys your artwork.
-An artist needs to weigh out if selling through an art gallery is what they want to in selling their artwork.
+An artist needs to weigh out if selling through an art gallery is what they want to sell their artwork.